Filipo Levi

-Filipo Levi is the former International Rugby Captain for Manu Samoa and has captained teams from a local and international stage since 2000 until 2013.
-Filipo experience and knowledge is understanding business leaders unique challenges from a local to international context.
-He is passionate in helping leaders build strong resilient teams and equipping, empowering people to overcome challenges.
+Filipo Levi is the former International Rugby Captain for Manu Samoa and captained teams from a local and international stage from 2000 to 2013.

 In 2011 Filipo was bestowed with the ancient Samoan chief Tulafale-orator speaking title of Mulitalo from the village of Lano in Savai'i Samoa.
 The Samoan chief system is over 3000 years and a Tulafale chief title is one to lead by serving the people.

-In 2018 Filipo Founded the RUBC Rugby Union Business Club.
+In 2018, Filipo Founded the RUBC Rugby Union Business Club.
 RUBC is a social initiative in supporting Rugby players in their transitioning and starting their businesses and careers.
 RUBC is a metaphor of surrounding a Rugby player with mentors, business coaches, financial advisors and entrepreneurs to plan to succeed in life after sport.
 When the spotlight fades, RUBC is filling this gap to continue the team in life after Rugby.

 Filipo attained his masters and bachelor's degree from the University of Otago while playing professional Rugby.